[Previous page From 1600-1700] [You are now on a page filed as: Timelines - From 1500-1600] [Next page Timelines - From 1400AD to 1500]

 1503 India: Sikander transfers the capital of Empire from Delhi to Agra; battles of succession in Kandesh.

-the world (now known as The Canino Map) which becomes prized by the
+(now known as The Canino Map) which becomes prized by the Duke of

-Duke of Ferrara in Italy, who is a map collector and fascinated by
+Ferrara in Italy, who is a map collector and fascinated by the

 Alberto Cantino as an agent to find a copy of this map from Lisbon.